 For many people, becoming disabled, whether temporarily or permanently, as a result of medical malpractice means a loss of wages.
 While you are recovering from the injuries caused by your doctor’s negligence, you are unlikely to be able to perform your job duties.
 This means a loss of wages.
 Add to that the medical bills that may pile up as you try to correct the injuries your doctor left you with, and you may find yourself in serious financial trouble as a result of malpractice.

 Returning to the way life was before medical malpractice scarred you is not possible for everyone who has been a victim of medical negligence.
 Many people require multiple surgeries, physical therapy, and months if not years of time spent recuperating following an incident where medical malpractice was involved.
 Thus, the impact physician negligence can have on the quality of life can be severe and long-lasting.

-Before contacting a medical malpractice attorney in Sherman Oaks, document everything related to your medical malpractice case.
+Before contacting a medical malpractice lawyer in California, document everything related to your medical malpractice case.
 Take photos of injuries if applicable and retain all medical bills related to treating the injuries or illness caused by your physician’s negligence.
 By documenting as much as you can, you can help build a case against the doctor whose wrongdoing changed your life forever.

-When you need a medical malpractice attorney in Sherman Oaks, the legal professionals at Mancini & Associates are here to help.
-If you or someone you are close to believes they have been a victim of medical malpractice, you may be qualified to receive a monetary award for the damaged incurred as a result of the malpractice.
+When you need a medical malpractice attorney in California, the legal professionals at Mancini & Associates are here to help.
+If you or someone you are close to believes they have been a victim of medical malpractice, you may be qualified to receive a monetary award for the damage incurred as a result of the malpractice.
 Contact us for a free consultation today.